 Read here for a complete tutorial on making herbal tinctures.

 Once you’ve made arnica oil and yarrow tincture, pack them into a first aid kit to have at the ready for injuries.
 But don’t stop there!
-Keep learning about the common first aid plants in your locale — like plantain for bee stings, chickweed for bug bites, jewelweed for poison ivy, and yarrow to stop bleeding — and you’ll always have an herbal remedy nearby, whether you’re hiking in a subalpine meadow, running on a woodland trail, or picnicking in a park.
-The plants offer their medicine freely, and knowing when and how to use them is incredibly empowering!
-To learn more about herbal medicine, join us in our ever-growing online herbal community.
+Keep learning about the common first aid plants in your locale — like plantain for bee stings, chickweed for bug bites, jewelweed for poison ivy, and yarrow to stop bleeding — and you’ll always have an ally nearby, whether you’re hiking in a subalpine meadow, running on a woodland trail, or picnicking in a park.
+The plants offer their wellness freely, and knowing when and how to use them is incredibly empowering!
+To learn more about herbal support and wellness, join us in our ever-growing online herbal community.
 We are enrolling in both the Introductory Herbal Course and Intermediate Herbal Course.

 Bennett, Robin Rose.
 (2014).
 The Gift of Healing Herbs.
 Berkeley, CA: North Atlantic Books.